Get insider access

 8.3 Mixed Usage

 The LG 42 C2 is great overall.
 It's amazing for gaming as it has a fast 120Hz refresh rate with HDMI 2.1 bandwidth and variable refresh rate support that make it ideal for console gaming or PC gaming with an HDMI 2.1 graphics card.
 It also has low input lag and a near-instantaneous response time for a responsive feel.
 It's fantastic for watching SDR or HDR movies in the dark because it displays perfect blacks, has no blooming, and highlights stand out.
-It's good for the decent, as it has decent text clarity and wide viewing angles, but it doesn't get bright in PC Mode, meaning it isn't ideal to use in well-lit rooms.
+It's good for the office, as it has decent text clarity and wide viewing angles, but it doesn't get bright in PC Mode, meaning it isn't ideal to use in well-lit rooms.

 Pros